Kyonabelle/Kyonabelle.github.io/about.md

 	<li><a href="./videography.html" class="button special fit small">Videography portfolio <i>here</i></a></li>
 </ul>

-<p>In 2017, Annabelle was given the opportunity to further her studies in Australia's top institution – the <a href="https://study.unimelb.edu.au/">University of Melbourne</a>.
-During her undergraduate studies, she engaged in academic discourses concerning new media regulations, representation of global cultures, and screen aesthetics.
-Offered a place in Unimelb's rigorous <a href="https://arts.unimelb.edu.au/students/undergraduate/enrich-your-bachelor-of-arts/honours">honours programme</a> in 2019, Annabelle applied interdisciplinary approaches to examine non-Western cultural imperialism in the post-television era.
-Using Netflix and the South Korean "Hallyu" wave as her case study, she posits Asia's exponentially increasing cultural power on the world.
+<p>Annabelle thoroughly enjoys engaging in academic discourses concerning new media regulations, representation of global cultures, and screen aesthetics.
+In 2017, Annabelle studied at the Australia's top institution, the <a href="https://study.unimelb.edu.au/">University of Melbourne</a>, and was offered a coveted position in Unimelb's rigorous <a href="https://arts.unimelb.edu.au/students/undergraduate/enrich-your-bachelor-of-arts/honours">honours programme</a> in 2019.
+Using Netflix and the South Korean "Hallyu" wave as her case study, she posits that Asia's exponentially increasing cultural power was influential enough to oppose Western imperialism in the modern world.
 Her thesis titled, <i>"Netflix Unoriginals: Where does the West stand among the Rest"</i>, was awarded first-class honours.</p>

 <p>Today, Annabelle continues to manage her independent videography and photography projects, and has recently ventured into producing film and television show reviews on her podcast, "<a href="https://open.spotify.com/show/2Jobj5yU9GO76OsrQivkII?si=o0ZaXe70RImBSWiES_a5Yw">Tteok Show</a>".</p>